liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

     public void onLoginSuccess(User user) {
         Toast.makeText(this, "Login successful!", Toast.LENGTH_SHORT).show();
     }

     @Override
     public void onLoginFailure(Exception e) {
         Toast.makeText(this, "Couldn't log in " + e.getMessage(), Toast.LENGTH_LONG).show();
     }

-When you paste in these methods, you'll need to add the imports `android.widget.Toast;` and`com.liferay.mobile.screens.context.User`.
+When you paste in these methods, you'll need to add the imports `android.widget.Toast` and`com.liferay.mobile.screens.context.User`.

 These are listener methods called, respectively, when login succeeds or fails.
 Using them lets your app respond to events that occur in the Screenlet.
 For the